 - Only BSNL works fine, other networks have less or no connectivity on the main Land( Port Blair)

 - You’ll not find any luxury hotels in Port Blair, so don’t expect to great stay in Port Blair.

 - Be aware of the Islands that you want to visit, since some are not permitted and if you are going there are only day permits.

 - Out of all other Islands in Andamans, Havelock has the best resorts. ( I stayed at Jalakara )

 - Jalakara is a small beautiful private villa hotel, its one of my favorites in the world now.
 You’ll also be surprised to know that there were only a few luxury resorts on the island.

 Only in the last April, Taj Exotica Resort & Spa Booking your stay:

 - If you are a foreigner, you’ll need an Indian Visa to Visit.
 You can apply this from your country With a valid India Visa, foreigners can arrive in Port Blair.
 However, a Restricted Area Permit (RAP) is required to enter the Andamans which can be easily obtained on arrival at Port Blair from the immigration authorities.
 The permit is free.

-Divya Varam writes a luxury travel blog called TravelWithHer, where she shares travel, beauty, and fashion.
+Divya Varam writes a luxury travel blog and she shares travel, beauty, and fashion.
 She lives in India.